-The ERM Tool is primarily intended for institutions that share responsibility for organizing credible and peaceful elections, namely electoral management bodies and security sector agencies.
+The ERM Tool is primarily intended for institutions that share responsibility for organizing credible and peaceful elections, namely EMBs and security sector agencies.
 Intended users of the ERM Tool also include those with an interest in supporting the organization of credible and peaceful elections, such as civil society organizations (CSOs) and networks, academia and international organizations.